-This is the easiest and the hardest step to becoming a brand ambassador.
-Be coherent, strategic and keep your eyes up.
-While brand ambassadors can be paid for their work, there are many who represent your company for free, just because they're excited about it.
+Becoming a brand ambassador is both the easiest and the hardest step.
+You need to be coherent, strategic and keep your eyes up.
+While some brand ambassadors are paid for their work, there are many who represent your company for free, just because they're excited about it.
 That said, if you don't pay your brand ambassadors, make sure they have access to the product at no cost and any other benefits you may offer.

 They should be treated as their most important customers because they really are.
 And together, you can create a lasting brand.
 Once you attract a brand ambassador, you'll need a contract.
 This cooperation is often strictly planned, scheduled and forecasted.